-Aspiring Physicians & Research Scientists Conference
+Apply Now for the Aspiring Physicians & Research Scientists Conference

 Conference programming is specifically tailored to support participants’ professional development and knowledge of science, innovation, and world-class care.
 Students will learn tips for applying to medical school, creating a personal brand, and achieving success in healthcare.
 The abstract poster competition will provide students the opportunity to showcase research while competing for scholarship dollars.

 2017 Conference Information

 The 8th Annual Aspiring Physicians and Research Scientists Conference (APRSC) is scheduled to take place on Wednesday, May 24th, Thursday, May 25th and Friday, May 26th, 2017 at Cleveland Clinic.